 - Large pavilion with picnic tables

-- Play area equipped for ages 2-6 years
+- Play area equipped for children ages 2-12, musical play features, and forest play

 - Open areas for personal enjoyment